 It’s the middle of the summer.
 Wouldn’t a nice, cool, glass of lemonade hit the spot?

 This year the Common Application is asking students to address one of five new prompts around which to build their college essay.
 In our last installment, we looked at the prompt asking you to relate your “background or story.”
-Today we will examine the second prompt, which focuses on the subject we all wish we could avoid—but cannot: FAILURE.
-Here’s how the prompt reads:
+However, today we will examine the second prompt, which focuses on the subject we all wish we could avoid—but cannot: FAILURE.
+SO, here’s how the prompt reads:

 Recount an incident or time when you experienced failure.
 How did it affect you, and what lessons did you learn?

-Again, I have highlighted the key words that help give us some guideposts on how to address this prompt.
+Again, I have highlighted the key words that help give us some guideposts on how to address this prompt of writing about failure.

-Incident or time: You are being asked for a specific event in time.
+First, you are being asked for a specific event in time.
 Thus you will again tell a story to your reader.
 It should be a very succinct story, but it should have a beginning, middle, and an end.
-You want to give enough detail that your reader can follow the narrative, but not so long that you get boring—or worse, go over the word count limit.
+You also want to give enough detail that your reader can follow the narrative, but not so long that you get boring—or worse, go over the word count limit.

 As they say, when life give you lemons, make lemonade!